Damien0505/Raspberry-Pi-NTP-ST7789-display/README.md

 hdmi_blanking=2
 force_turbo=1

 ### Install required dependencies:
-sudo apt update
+gpsd gpsd-clients chrony python3-pip python3-dev libffi-dev libssl-dev libjpeg-dev zlib1g-dev i2c-tools -y
-sudo apt install gpsd gpsd-clients chrony python3-pip python3-dev libffi-dev libssl-dev libjpeg-dev zlib1g-dev i2c-tools -y
+(Some of these may need to be installed in a Python virtual environment, that is currently how I have this working.)

 ### Wiring connections (display)
 | Display Pin | Pi Physical Pin | BCM / Function |